stephenamills/dotfiles/README.md

 # dotfiles

-This repo simply has the dotfiles I personally use.
+This repo has the dotfiles I personally use.

 To install the brew packages:
 ```